The School of Business Administration offers programs at the undergraduate and graduate level.

-School of Business Administration Outcomes Statement The program of study is premised on the philosophy that the best preparation for students to lead extraordinary lives is a firm grounding in the liberal arts combined with a strong professional education.
+Department of Business Administration Outcomes Statement The Bachelor of Business Administration (BBA)’s program of study is premised on the philosophy that the best preparation for students to lead extraordinary lives is a firm grounding in the liberal arts, combined with a strong professional education.
 In addition to technical and managerial training, students must master ethical reasoning and sensitivity to global issues.
 The course requirements for the undergraduate program are intended to implement this philosophy.
 A variety of assessment methods are used to measure the learning outcomes for each course and program.

 ROTORACT All students are encouraged to participate in this student group and academic course.
 It is designed to introduce students to practical realities of the business world and to provide opportunities for community service.
 The Brenau chapter is part of a national organization which promotes knowledge about sound business practices and connects students with those of other colleges and universities.
 Local chapters compete annually for national recognition.

-ACBSP Accreditation The Business programs offered are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
+ACBSP Accreditation The Business (B.B.A.) programs offered are accredited by the Accreditation Council for Business Schools and Programs (ACBSP).
 ACBSP, a nationally recognized international accrediting body, awards specialized accreditation for business programs only.
 B.B.A. programs with the following majors have ACBSP accreditation: Business, Accounting, Marketing, and Human Resource Management.
-Accreditation is pending for B.B.A., Financial Economics.
-The B.A. degree in Organizational Leadership is not accredited by ACBSP.
+Accreditation is pending for B.B.A., Financial Economics and Operations Management.
+B.A.
+(Organizational Leadership) & B.S.
+(Healthcare Administration) programs are not accredited by ACBSP.

 This accreditation provides program validity conducted by an external accrediting body and helps the Department establish relationships with fellow institutions around the world who are also accredited through ACBSP.